Three Lessons from My Husband’s Descent into Dementia

 Thus even close family members did not realise the extent of his decline.
 Kind friends and colleagues encouraged his continued engagement with the academic world.

-So please don’t dismiss the concerns of a spouse or a grown child by saying that the person they are caring for doesn’t seem to have anything the matter because they perform well in public.
+So please don’t dismiss the concerns of a spouse or a grown child by assuming that because the person they are caring for performs well in public, nothing seems to be the matter.
 There may well be much that is the matter.

 Neurologists could offer little guidance about dementia care

 Now that I know more, I realise just what an impossible task neurologists have when dealing with patients with dementia.
 There are not enough neurologists to meet the demand.
 They work full days and still have six-month waiting lists.
 Biomarkers for dementia are still being studied.
 Diagnosis of different forms of dementia is difficult, if not impossible.
 Cures are not there.
-And caring has traditionally been the realm of families and nurses.
+And caring has traditionally been the realm of families and nurses so neurologists, at least the ones I encountered, have no knowledge of day-to-day caring.

 At the time, though, seeing a neurologist seemed to offer hope of help.
 By suggesting we both get checked, I finally persuaded my husband to see a neurologist.
 As a first step, he sent my husband for the usual round of tests to rule out conditions like sleep apnea or thyroid disfunction that might mimic early dementia.